WebAssembly/component-model/design/mvp/JS-Reference.md

   1. A `map` with duplicate keys keeps only the last pair per key (see [`ToJSValueMap`](#tojsvalue))
   1. Float NaNs are [canonicalized](CanonicalABI.md#loading)

-Every object a conversion creates belongs to the *conversion realm*: the realm of the `WebAssembly` namespace the component was instantiated through.
+Every object a conversion creates, including any error it throws, belongs to the *component realm*: the realm of the `WebAssembly` namespace the component was instantiated through.

 ### ToJSValue